-Right now, I'm using a combination of ads, affiliate links, sponsored posts and my own products.
+Right now, I'm using a combination of ads, affiliate links, sponsored posts, and my own products.
 I do offer consulting and freelance writing services as well, but on a very limited basis.

 How do you minimize income peaks and valleys?

-I use a variety of income streams to help ensure that even if one tanks, I still have the others.
+I use a variety of income streams to help ensure that even if one tank, I still have the others.
 Every income stream naturally has it's own waves, but when you have multiples, it's less likely that they will all hit their low point at the same time.